 Kawarau Gorge Suspension Bridge

-In 1988 two bungy pioneers launched the world’s first commercial bungy jumping site, off this bridge.
-Their company AJ Hackett Bungy still offers bungy jumping and Kawarau Gorge bungy jumping is now world famous.
+In 1988 two New Zealand bungy pioneers launched the world’s first commercial bungy jumping site off this bridge.
+Their company AJ Hackett Bungy still works with bungy jumping and Kawarau Gorge bungy jumping has become a phenomenon.

-To try the original bungy jump, you can just come here on your own transport or take an organized tour from Queenstown.
+To try the original bungy jump, you can come here on your own transport or take an organized tour from Queenstown.
 There are many tours to choose from.

-Kawarau Suspension Bridge bungy jumping
+Kawarau Gorge bungy jumping

 Jumping off the historic Kawarau Bridge